 And I have since learned of more such studies.
 As early as 1979 Len Cornier of US company TranSpace was offering a broadly similar composite as a baseline study.
 The spaceplane was to be a mini-Shuttle, not unlike Hermes or Buran.
 The mothership was, like mine, to be a custom-designed canard, but it would have the wing of the 747 and eight engines.
 See Cormier, L.; "Utility of high bypass turbofans for a two-stage space transport", Conference on Advanced Technology for Future Space Systems (08 May 1979 - 10 May 1979), AIAA, USA, 1979.
 And there have been others, I was certainly not alone in my views.

-Re-entry may prove a different story.
+Landing may prove a different story.
 A rotary wing has yet to be tried in this mode, but it offers some potential advantages.
 Upon re-entry the rotor would auto-rotate without any need for power and would be flung out into the correct position by centrifugal force.
 Most modern helicopters can use auto-rotation to land safely in the event of an engine-out emergency.
 It is light weight: a rotor is stiffened by its centrifugal force and can be made lighter than a rigid fixed wing, while an unpowered rotor system (as in the autogyro) avoids much of the weight penalty of a helicopter.
 It is true that a rotor is less aerodynamically efficient then a fixed wing, but for the job of slowing descent that does not matter.
 Roton's later proposals adopted this less ambitious approach, while still aiming for SSO performance.

-Here I consider a kind of hybrid horizontal-launch, vertical-land (HLVL) three-stage design might have a mothership or carrier jet aeroplane which takes off horizontally and is fitted with supporting superstructure for a two-stage step rocket that is laid horizontally on top of the fuselage.
+Here I consider a kind of hybrid horizontal-launch, vertical-land (HLVL) three-stage design, comprising a mothership or carrier jet aeroplane which takes off horizontally and is fitted with supporting superstructure for a two-stage step rocket that is laid horizontally on top of the fuselage.
 In this way, the mothership can support the horizontal fuel tankage and absorb the accompanying weight penalty.
 The second stage forms the rear part of the rocket and has a rotating nose hub with rotor blades folded back down along its sides.
-The third, stub-winged orbiter stage is mounted in front of it.
+The third, stub-winged orbiter spaceplane is mounted in front of it.
 At altitude the composite craft performs a zoom-climb manoeuvre and throttles back its engines.
 This points it steeply upwards, temporarily offloading the rocket supports, so that when separation takes place the rocket is now in the correct position to support itself.